-- The Commission continues to review prior year consultation activity and make appropriate regulatory changes in accordance with the Agency's consultation policy. - The Commission continues to offer training and technical assistance, and enforcement when necessary, to help facilitate compliance throughout all regions. - The Commission will continue its assessment of office space and employee remote work opportunities to maximize effectiveness, efficiency, employee retention, and cost savings. - The Commission continues to assess and seek out opportunities to enhance diversity, equity, inclusion, and accessibility in its practices to recruit, hire, develop, retain, engage, and motivate a diverse, results-oriented, high performing workforce. - The Commission continues to provide technical assistance and resources to tribes related to the COVID-19 Pandemic and industry preparedness. - The Commission continues to build upon relationships with tribal, Federal, and state regulatory and/or law enforcement agencies. - The Commission will continue promoting tribes' capacity to plan for risks to tribal gaming assets including man-made disaster threats, cybersecurity threats, pandemics, natural disaster threats, the need to modernize and enhance regulatory and gaming operation workforces, or public health and safety emergencies such as active shooter and human trafficking threats.
-To enhance these efforts, the Commission has hired staff with subject matter expertise in environmental, public health and safety to better assist tribes with critical event response and preparedness planning. - The Commission continues to review and update its regulations to maintain the integrity of Indian gaming.
-The Commission will continue to consult with tribes as part of its regulatory review. - The Office of General Counsel continues to advise the Chair and Commission on management contracts, tribal ordinance submissions, and litigation.
-Additionally, the Office of General Counsel continues to assist and bring stability to the tribal gaming industry by offering opinions on a variety of matters including game classifications, Indian land status, and whether financing or other agreements implicate management or sole proprietary interest concerns. - The Commission continues to work on drafting, or revising, and adopting additional internal agency policies. - The Commission continues to improve the level of response to requests received from tribes for technical assistance and support to include cybersecurity incident response.
-To assist in these efforts, the Commission will continue its engagement with Federal partners to leverage all forms of training, resources, and technical assistance to better serve targeted audiences being mindful of impacts to Commission and tribal financial resources.
-The Commission continues to update the training catalog and provides training to tribes throughout all eight
+- The Commission will continue ongoing communications with tribes regarding NIGC Operational Updates. - The Commission continues to review prior year consultation activity and make appropriate regulatory changes in accordance with the Agency's consultation policy. - The Commission continues to offer training and technical assistance, and enforcement when necessary, to help facilitate compliance throughout all regions. - The Commission continues to provide technical assistance and resources to tribes related to preparedness. - The Commission continues to build upon relationships with tribal, Federal, and state regulatory and/or law enforcement agencies. - The Commission will continue promoting tribes' capacity to plan for risks to tribal gaming including man-made disaster threats, cybersecurity threats, pandemics, natural disaster threats, the need to modernize and enhance regulatory and gaming operation workforces, or public health and safety emergencies such as active shooter and human trafficking threats. - The Commission continues to review and update its regulations to maintain the integrity of Indian gaming.
+The Commission will continue to consult with tribes as part of its regulatory review. - The Office of General Counsel continues to advise the Chair and Commission on management contracts, tribal gaming ordinance submissions, and litigation.
+Additionally, the Office of General Counsel continues to assist and bring stability to the tribal gaming industry by offering opinions on a variety of matters including game classifications, Indian lands status, and whether financing or other agreements implicate management or sole proprietary interest concerns. - The Commission continues to work on drafting, or revising, and adopting additional internal agency policies. - The Commission continues to improve the level of response to requests received from tribes for technical assistance and support to include cybersecurity incident response.
+To assist in these efforts, the Commission will continue its engagement with Federal partners to leverage all forms of training, resources, and technical assistance to better serve intended audiences being mindful of impacts to Commission and tribal financial resources.
+The Commission continues to update the training catalog and provides training to tribes throughout all eight NIGC regions.
+The Commission is continuing efforts to modernize NIGC Information

-NIGC regions.
-The Commission is continuing efforts to modernize the NIGC Information Technology (IT) services to improve and maintain reliability and manageability.
-This includes updating the agency's public facing website and accounting systems.
+Technology (IT) services to improve and maintain reliability and manageability.
+This includes updating the Agency's public-facing website and accounting systems.